GregWickham/WordNet-MS-SQL/README.md

 https://github.com/michmech/wordnet-mssql

-The database schema and the data in this SQL Server database are exactly the same as in Michal's.
-In this version I have added a number of views and table-valued functions.
+The database schema and the data in this SQL Server database are exactly the same as in Michal's; however this version adds a number of views and table-valued functions to the database.

 The views are intended to make it easier to explore the contents of WordNet.